-The Hawkeye State has three carriers for 2020 Marketplace plans.
-Premiums are lower this year, especially for bronze and gold plans.
+The Hawkeye State has three carriers for 2021 Marketplace plans.

 Iowa Health Insurance Overview